CollectionBuilder/cb-docs/docs/software/ruby_mac.md

 ```
 echo 'eval "$(/opt/homebrew/bin/brew shellenv)"' >> ~/.zprofile
 ```
-- Check to make sure Homebrew is installed properly by typing `brew doctor` into the terminal and pressing "Enter".
-If the installation was successful, you should see the message: "Your system is ready to brew."
+- Check to make sure Homebrew is installed properly by typing `brew -v` again into the terminal and pressing "Enter".
+If the installation was successful, your terminal will return your Homebrew version.
 You're now ready to move on to the next section.

 ## Install rbenv